Most James Bond fans can agree that Quantum of Solace is a mediocre film, especially when it has the task of following on from Casino Royale.

 - 15mm bridge width

-As they are under the ‘Tom Ford’ brand, they are produced in Italy by the sunglasses conglomerate Marcolin, and come in a special ‘James Bond’ Tom Ford case.
+Like all other ‘Tom Ford’ sunglasses, they are produced in Italy by the sunglasses conglomerate Marcolin, and, as they were made especially for the film, come in an exclusive ‘James Bond’ Tom Ford case.

-These frames are very similar to the’Airman’ by Oliver Peoples, which are also discontinued.
+These frames are very similar to the ‘Airman’ by Oliver Peoples, which have been discontinued.

-Unfortunately, the Tom Ford FT108s have been discontinued, making acquiring them a difficult and expensive business.
+Unfortunately, the original Tom Ford FT108s have been discontinued, making acquiring them a difficult and expensive business.

-Original pairs in the desirable 19V colour pop up on e-bay every once and a while, but usually fetch for around £700-1500.
+Pairs in the desirable 19V colour pop up on e-bay every once and a while, but usually fetch for around £700-1500 – yikers.

-However, I have seen pairs in the 28L colour selling for less than this price bracket.
+However, I have seen pairs in the 28L colour option selling for less than this price bracket.

 As the original frames are hard to come by and are very expensive, the next best thing are replica offerings, which surprisingly do exist.